Clio Logo

 Built in 1858, the John Wornall House is one of the few antebellum homes remaining in Kansas City and the oldest house museum in the city.
-It was built by its namesake, John Wornall, who had it designed in the Greek Revival style.
-The two-story brick structure was built with thick walls and is today furnished with period furniture to represent what a prosperous, pre-Civil War household looked like.
-Wornall made his living as a farmer.
-The house stood on a 500-acre property and slaves tended to the crops and household tasks.
-The house is also significant for its association with the Battle of Westport, which took place in October 23, 1864 and resulted in a Union victory.
-The house was used by both Union and Confederate troops as a field hospital.
+The Greek Revival home stood on five hundred acres owned by John Wornall, a farmer with significant landholdings and investments by the time of the Civil War.
+The two-story brick structure operates as a museum, with exhibits that center on slavery and the Civil War era, and also include period furniture to represent a prosperous, pre-Civil War household.
+The 1860 census indicated that four enslaved persons tended to the crops and household tasks.
+The house was used by both Union and Confederate troops as a field hospital during the Battle of Westport, which took place on October 23, 1864, and resulted in a Union victory.
 Given its age and significance, the house was added to the National Register of Historic Places in 1969.
-Today it is open to the public as a museum under the care of Wornall Majors House Museums.
+Today, the home is open to the public as a museum under the care of Wornall Majors House Museums.

 John Wornall House Museum

 John Bristow Wornall was born in Kentucky in 1822 to Richard and Judith Wornall.
-Richard owned a mule and horse-trading business but it ran into financial problems, forcing him to sell his assets.
-The family made their way to Jackson County, Missouri in 1843, where Richard and Judith purchased 500 acres from John C. McCoy, the founder of Westport.
+Richard owned a mule and horse-trading business before financial problems forced him to sell his assets.
+The family made their way to Jackson County, Missouri, in 1843, where Richard and Judith purchased 500 acres from John C. McCoy, the founder of Westport.
 They paid five dollars per acre for the land which included a small, wooden, four-square log cabin built in 1837.
 The original property stretched from present-day 59th to 67th streets, Main Street to State Line.

 The Wornalls were farmers who grew corn, hay, oats, and wheat and sold horses and mules to those moving west.
 Records show the Wornalls made enough money in their first year to pay off the farm entirely.
-The Wornalls were also slave owners; four are listed in the 1860 census: two women, one man, and a child.
-It is possible that their names were George, Jim, Allen, and Nancy.
-While slavery in western Missouri was very profitable this was a working farm, not on a plantation scale, and the owners would have worked alongside the slaves.
+The Wornalls were also slave owners, and the 1860 census lists two women, one man, and a child as being enslaved by the Wornall family.
+While little is known about these four individuals, local historians have found a high likelihood that their names were George, Jim, Allen, and Nancy.
+While slavery in parts of Missouri was very profitable, this was a working farm, not on a plantation scale, and the Warnall family would have worked the land in addition to the people they enslaved.

-John tried to stay neutral before and during the Civil War, but the region was at the forefront in the struggle over slavery.
-Missouri was officially part of the Union, but some of the population, especially those near the border with Kansas, supported the Confederate cause.
+John tried to stay neutral before and during the Civil War, but the region was at the forefront of the struggle over slavery.
+Missouri remained within the Union, but many residents, especially those who owned slaves, supported the Confederate cause.
 Guerilla fighters, called bushwhackers, often partook in raids on pro-Union towns.
 The Wornall House was ransacked on a number of occasions.
 It was also used as a field hospital for both Union and Confederate soldiers during the Battle of Westport on October 23, 1864.
-In January 1865, after receiving threats of violence, the Wornalls abandoned their house and took refuge in downtown Kansas City.
+In January 1865, after threats of violence, the Wornalls abandoned their house and took refuge in downtown Kansas City.
 They did not return to the family home until 1874.

 Besides farming, John Wornall became involved in real estate, banking, religion, and politics.
-He assisted in founding Kansas City National Bank and Westport Baptist Church, and was a trustee for William Jewel College, a Baptist-affiliated college in Liberty, Missouri.
+He assisted in founding Kansas City National Bank and Westport Baptist Church.
+He was also a trustee for William Jewel College, a Baptist-affiliated college in Liberty, Missouri.
 He also served one term as a Missouri state senator in 1871.
-John Wornall died in 1892; his last wife Roma lived until 1933.
+John Wornall died in 1892 and his last wife, Roma, lived until 1933.

 "Building the Wornall House."
 Wornall Majors House Museums.
 Accessed August 3, 2021. https://www.wornallmajors.org/explore/wornall-house/.